derrickkimtai/derrickkimtai/README.md

-# Derrick
+# Derrick Moiben

 ## Hi there 👋

-I'm **Derrick Moiben**, a Fullstack Developer with a passion for technology and programming.
-I'm skilled in both frontend and backend development, and I'm always eager to learn new technologies and tools.
+I'm **Derrick Moiben**, a Backend Developer with a passion for technology and programming.
+I specialize in backend development and am always eager to learn new technologies and tools.

-I'm currently working on a factory project and about to start my learning at **Stanford Data Ocean**.
+I recently completed my certificate course at Precision and successfully launched my factory system project, which is now in production.
+Currently, I am working on a Matatu project aimed at improving the transport sector in Nairobi, Kenya.

 ### Contact Me

-You can reach me out through:
+You can reach out to me through:
 - [LinkedIn](https://www.linkedin.com/in/derrick-moiben)
 - [Twitter](https://twitter.com/DerrickMoio)
 - [Instagram](https://instagram.com/k.i.m_kimtai)